What is potassium?

 Are there any other special considerations?

-Several diuretics cause potassium to be lost in the urine, and potassium supplements are usually taken together with these medications.
+Several diuretics cause this supplement to be lost in the urine, and potassium supplements are usually taken together with these medications.
 Other classes of drugs can cause potassium levels to rise, including ACE-inhibitors, nonsteroidal anti-inflammatory drugs, and blood thinning agents such as heparin.
 Talk with your physician before taking potassium if you have any health conditions.

 Browse Dr. Weil’s Vitamin Library to find out more about different vitamins.